 To publish a book in Sophie, go to File > Publish Book.
-You can only publish a book when you're not in Test mode; be sure to turn that off before attempting to publish your book.
 A dialogue box will appear asking if you want to include fonts in your published book.
 If you don't include fonts and readers of your book don't have the fonts in your book installed on their computer, what they see may not be exactly what you see: text might reflow.
 Including fonts will increase the published book size.